Stoneville, Newfoundland and Labrador

 Stoneville is a local service district and designated place in the Canadian province of Newfoundland and Labrador.
 It is 3 km off Route 331 along Route 335.

 Geography

 Stoneville is in Newfoundland within Subdivision L of Division No. 8.

+Stoneville is one of Newfoundland's 13 locations engaged in for-profit Sea Urchin fishing and processing, employing a portion of residents in the area.

 Demographics

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Stoneville recorded a population of 298 living in 121 of its 147 total private dwellings, a change of from its 2011 population of 317.
 With a land area of 7.87 km2, it had a population density of in 2016.

 Government

 Stoneville is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
 The chair of the LSD committee is Nathaniel Osmond.